sfkleach/JinXML/PushParser.md

 ## What is a push parser?
 A push-parser consumes an input stream and generates a stream of events that can be used to recognise the input and construct a model of the input.
-Typically the events are driven from a relatively small window onto the input stream, so that the memory consumption of a push parser is very modes.
+Typically the events are driven from a relatively small window onto the input stream, so that the memory consumption of a push parser is very modest.
 This means that such a push parser is suitable for analysing very large data sets as its memory footprint stays small relative to the size of input.